[Newsmaker] Diplomatic spat between NK and Malaysia deepens

 Mexico accepted a new North Korean ambassador last year following a change of government, but most other countries’ relations with North Korea remain sour.

-Most foreign diplomats who had been stationed in Pyongyang left the country after it closed borders in January last year due to COVID-19.
+Most foreign diplomats who had been stationed in Pyongyang left the country after it closed borders in January last year due to coronavirus fears.

 Mun, 56, who had lived in Malaysia for a decade with his family, was arrested in 2019 upon an extradition request from the US.